 Use Of Statin Drugs (Lipitor) Has Been Linked To An Increased Risk Of Diabetes

-A study in the Archive of Internal Medicine by the Women’s Health Initiative concluded that statin medication in post menopausal women is linked to an increased risk of developing diabetes.
+A study in the Archive of Internal Medicine by the Women’s Health Initiative concluded that statin medication in postmenopausal women is linked to an increased risk of developing diabetes.

-In a the Archive of Internal Medicine Study, the Women’s Health Initiative looked at over 150,000 women between 50 to 79 years old to see if there was an association between the use of statins and developing diabetes mellitus (DM).
+The Women’s Health Initiative looked at over 150,000 women between 50 to 79 years old to see if there was an association between the use of statins and developing diabetes mellitus (DM).
 The study concluded:

-“Statin medication in post menopausal women is associated with an increased risk of DM”.
+“Statin medication in postmenopausal women is associated with an increased risk of DM.”

 The study also reported a significantly increased risk of DM with women with a BMI below 30 as compared to women above 30.
 Other studies have also confirmed an association between statins and diabetes.